Amnesty International Strips ‘Conscience’ Award From Aung San Suu Kyi

 “Today, we are profoundly dismayed that you no longer represent a symbol of hope, courage, and the undying defense of human rights,” Naidoo added.
 “Amnesty International cannot justify your continued status as a recipient of the Ambassador of Conscience award and so with great sadness we are hereby withdrawing it from you.”

 Suu Kyi was released from her final stint under house arrest eight years ago on Wednesday.
-In 2012 she was invited by the Nobel Prize committee to finally give a speech for her receiving the award more than 20 years earlier.
+In 2012 she was invited by the Nobel Prize committee to finally give a speech for her having receiving the award more than 20 years earlier.

 In that speech, Suu Kyi noted that peace and democracy had an opportunity to flourish in her home country.
 “The potential of our country is enormous,” she said, according to the Nobel Prize website.
 “This should be nurtured and developed to create not just a more prosperous but also a more harmonious, democratic society where our people can live in peace, security and freedom.”